 Q. Would Jim be a guest at my convention or event?

-A. If you are a convention organizer and want to invite Jim to a future event, send an invite to Jim’s publicist, Alexis Nixon (Alexis.Nixon [AT] us.penguingroup.com).
-Jim’s schedule is planned far in advance–invitations received in 2014 will be considered for attendance in 2016.
+A. If you are a convention organizer and want to invite Jim to a future event, send an invite to Jim’s agent, Jenn Jackson (jjackson [AT] maassagency.com).
+Jim’s schedule is planned far in advance–invitations received in 2015 will be considered for attendance in 2017.
+(Please note that 2015 and 2016 are now closed to convention invitations.)
 Jim will generally pick two or three smaller events annually to attend in addition to some larger ones (like Comic Cons, Dragon Con, etc.).
-He also goes on signing tours in to correspond with the release of new Dresden novels.
+He also goes on signing tours in to correspond with the release of new novels.
 You can see a list of cons and signings Jim will be attending on the site calendar.

 Q. How many books is Jim writing for the Dresden Files?